aperiosoftware/astropy-timeseries/docs/timeseries/analysis.rst

 ==========

-The |SampledTimeSeries| class has a :meth:`~astropy.timeseries.SampledTimeSeries.downsample` method that can be used to bin values from the time series into bins of equal time, using a custom function (mean, median, etc.).
+The |SampledTimeSeries| class has a :meth:`~astropy_timeseries.SampledTimeSeries.downsample` method that can be used to bin values from the time series into bins of equal time, using a custom function (mean, median, etc.).
 This operation returns a |BinnedTimeSeries|.
 The following example shows how to use this to bin a light curve from the Kepler